PyDever/3C/README.md

 ***All included scripts are illegal to run without permission of target.***

-3C gives you an arsenal of Wi-Fi tools to perform DDoS, ARP poisons, and more.
+3C gives you an arsenal of Wi-Fi tools to perform DoS, ARP poisons, and more.
 ```
 $ python scan -r <IP range>
 ```